baikauskaite/disassembler-8086/README.md

 	disasm [input_file.com]

 The program will disassemble the instructions in your given `input_file.com` and produce a `res.txt` containing the disassembled instructions.

-__This program has been written as an optional project during the first semester of the Software Engineering degree in Vilnius University.__